Dyken Pond Center’s

-The Dyken Pond Center has over 500 pristine acres and six miles of trail to explore.
-Kids will discover “Land of 1,000 Dead Trees” (wetlands), “Grandfather Rock” (bog), “Fern Meadow”, “Fantasy Forest” streams, ponds and Dyken Pond (lake).
+The Dyken Pond Center has over 600 pristine acres and eleven miles of trail to explore.
+Kids will discover “Land of 1,000 Dead Trees” (wetlands), “Grandfather Rock” (bog), “Fern Meadow”, “Fantasy Forest” streams, ponds and Dyken Pond.
 We are a natural area filled with opportunities to explore, discover and learn about the natural world and our connection to it.

 All programs run from 9:00 a.m. to 3:00 p.m. daily.
-After care hours available until 5pm for $5 per hour.
-A morning snack and drink will be provided.
-Participants must bring their own lunches.
+After care hours are available until 4pm for $10 per hour.
+Participants must bring their own lunch, snack and drink.

 Membership rate is given to those holding a current FAMILY MEMBERSHIP.
-Full payment must be received with registration.
-Upon receipt of your reservation form and fee, you will receive confirmation of acceptance and information/health forms.
+Upon receipt of your reservation form and fee, you will receive confirmation of acceptance.
 Acceptance is on a first-come—first-served basis.
-Those not accepted will be offered a place on a waiting list.
-If the registration is cancelled before the program begins, fees will be refunded only if the place can be filled.
-No refunds will be given after the session begins.
+Membership forms can be found here

 Limited full scholarships are available for those who would be unable to attend otherwise.
 Scholarships will be awarded based upon financial need and the child’s desire to attend.